 Giana grew up in Irvine, California and graduated from the University of California, Berkeley with a B.A. in Psychology in 2019.
 During her undergraduate career, Giana worked as a research assistant in Dr. Harvey’s Golden Beer Sleep and Mood Research Clinic where she worked on two non-medication treatment studies for depression and teen sleep, respectively.
 She also worked as a research assistant in Dr. Keltner’s Social Interaction Lab where she wrote her honors thesis on cross-cultural differences in the emotion of awe.
 After graduating, Giana became a full-time research coordinator for the Stanford Teen Mood Study.
-Giana’s research interests broadly include the interaction of social and biological risk factors in the development of psychopathology in adolescents as well as mechanisms of resilience.
+Giana’s research interests broadly include transdiagnostic and mechanism-focused approaches to psychopathology.
+She hopes to pursue a Clinical Psychology Ph.D. committed to improving the efficacy and effectiveness of psychosocial interventions for youth with internalizing disorders.
 Outside the lab, Giana enjoys writing music, re-reading Harry Potter, and trying out new restaurants.